- LDL-C vs. Lp(a)

 The less LDL to bind to, the less Lp(a).

-In cases where triglycerides are high, it appears insulin resistance (and therefore triglycerides) may be the primary driver of LDL-P.
+In cases where triglycerides are high, insulin resistance (and therefore triglyceride rich particle) can be the primary driver of LDL-P.

 The idea here is that, in insulin resistant patients, the LDL particle is packing greater amounts of triglycerides (produced from sugar) than cholesterol.
 This puts the LDL-C number low, but the LDL-P, the true predictor of bad heart outcomes, high.